Agents

 return final_answer

-• the prompting that shapes how the LLM reasons and chooses actions,
+• the prompting that shapes how the LLM reasons and selects actions,

-• Llamaindex: Originally a data framework for building LLM applications around your own data.
-It offers convenient abstractions for tools, agents, and memory, and comes with many examples and tutorials.
+• LlamaIndex: Originally a data framework for building LLM applications around your own data.
+It has grown to offer convenient abstractions for tools, agents, and memory, with many examples and tutorials.

-• LangChain: a modular library for building LLM applications (chains, agents, tools), with a large ecosystem of integrations.
+• LangChain: A modular library for building LLM applications — chains, agents, tools — with a large ecosystem of integrations.
+One of the most widely adopted frameworks in the space.

 Note📝 Task